pian13131/sngn/Database/Database.md

 - ACID
 - row lock
 - Foreign key
-- one single file
+- stored in one single file
-- better at IUD
+- better at IUD operation
-- Clustered index
+- Clustered index, data in leaf

 #### MyISAM